 Sails is, of course, a web framework.
 But take a step back.
 What does that mean?
 Sometimes, when we refer to the "web", we mean the "front-end web."
-We think of concepts like web standards, or HTML 5, or CSS 3; and frameworks like Backbone, or Angular, or jQuery.
+We think of concepts like web standards, or HTML 5, or CSS 3; and frameworks like React, or Vue.js, or jQuery.
 Sails is not "that kind" of a web framework.
-Sails works great with Angular and Backbone, but you would never use Sails instead of those libraries.
+Sails works great with React and Vue, but you would never use Sails instead of those libraries.

 On the other hand, sometimes when we talk about "web frameworks", we mean the "back-end web."
 This evokes concepts like REST, or HTTP, or WebSockets; and technologies like Java, or Ruby, or Node.js.
 A "back-end web" framework helps you do things like build APIs, serve HTML files, and handle hundreds of thousands of simultaneous users.
 Sails is "that kind" of web framework.

 Sails accomplishes many of the same goals as other MVC web application frameworks, using many of the same methodologies.
 This was done on purpose.
 A consistent approach makes developing apps more predictable and efficient for everybody involved.

 Imagine starting a new job at a company building a Sails app (or imagine starting the company, if that's your thing.)
 If anyone on your team has worked with frameworks like Zend, Laravel, CodeIgniter, Cake, Grails, Django, ASP.NET MVC, or Rails, Sails will feel pretty familiar.
 Not only that, but they can look at a Sails project and know, generally, how to code up the basic patterns they've implemented over and over again in the past; whether their background is in PHP, Ruby, Java, C#, or Node.js.
 What about your second app, or your third?
 Each time you create a new Sails app, you start with a sane, familiar boilerplate that makes you more productive.
 In many cases, you'll even be able to recycle some of your backend code.